ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **Caveonix RiskForesight** in the **Security and compliance** category.
-Follow the steps to add the service to your instance.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
+Caveonix RiskForesight is in the Recommended services category and is already selected.

+Select **Edit** to review and specify the information.
+If you enter or change information, click **Save**.

+If you do not want to order Caveonix RiskForesight, toggle its switch off.

 ## Ordering Caveonix RiskForesight for an existing instance
 {: #caveonix_ordering-existing}